IsteNITC-Website-2023/istetechquilla/content/posts/20-highlights-from-2020.md

 title = "20 Highlights from 2020"

 +++
 If there was one word to describe the year 2020, it would be “unprecedented”.
-From rumours of world war III to raging wildfires, from social unrests to hard-hitting deaths, from natural disasters to the dreadful Covid-19 virus tying us down - this year was nothing short of a circus, without the frolic.
+From rumours of World War III to raging wildfires, from social unrests to hard-hitting deaths, from natural disasters to the dreadful Covid-19 virus tying us down - this year was nothing short of a circus, without the frolic.

 But we all managed to push through, together.
 And despite all the bad stuff, we had moments that we could look back on.
 Maybe Elon Musk naming his child some random letters brought you joy, or maybe it was the mysterious monoliths which brought out the conspiracy theorists in you.
 Savouring the small rays of sunshine peeking through the mist, we stayed hopeful and achieved some wonders.
 Having bid adieu to the gruesome year, here are some highlights of 2020, summarised in 20 points.